Madagascar | Ideas for Thinking Day*

-Making wild animal crafts for Thinking Day is a very popular activity, so the SWAP ideas for Madagascar will provide your girls with some unique options.
+Making wild animal crafts is a very popular activity, so the ideas for Madagascar pins for swapping will provide your girls with some unique options.
 Almost all of the plant and animal species found on the island evolved there and nowhere else.
 Famous for dozens of types of lemurs, Madagascar is also home to more than 100 kinds of chameleons, bats and colorful frogs as well as tortoises, crocodiles and bugs like millipedes and the hissing cockroach.
-For an awesome Madagascar Thinking Day SWAP, make our pony bead color change chameleon with our magic beads that change color in sunlight.
-Or, if your girls love lemurs, they can tell all their friends with a lemur tail SWAP.
+For an awesome Madagascar pin, make a pony bead color change chameleon with magic beads that change color in sunlight.
+Or, if your girls love lemurs, they can tell all their friends with a lemur tail pin for swapping.

 Serving food for Madagascar?
 Amongst the main course specialties of the cuisine, Ro and Ravitoto rank high.
 Ro is made by mixing rice with herbs and fragrant leaves.
 It forms the staple diet of the Malagasy people.
 For a sweet treat, they enjoy banana or pineapple fritters and make deep-fried doughnuts called mofo baolina.

-If the troops in your area wear international costumes for Thinking Day, you are in luck.
+If the troops in your area wear international costumes, you are in luck.
 A traditional Madagascar lamba costume will be easy to make without sewing a stitch.
 Don’t forget a smaller, second piece of matching fabric to make a head wrap.
 Use the material scraps to dress tiny Madagascar clothespin dolls.
 Finally, the girls’ favorite part – face paint!
 Many women in Madagascar paint a yellow paste on their faces as protecttion from sun and mosquitoes.

-Additional ideas can also be found in African Countries / World Thinking Day Ideas.
+Additional ideas can also be found in African Countries / Thinking Day* Ideas.